 - 1 lb asparagus woody ends trimmed, cut into 1 inch sticks

 - 1 cup cherry tomatoes cut in half length wise

 - 2 large carrots peeled, and sliced thinly into ribbons using peeler

-- 1 large lemon juice of
+- 1 lemon juice of

-- coarse black pepper
+- salt and coarse black pepper to taste

 - Serve with extra freshly grated Parmesan cheese, coarse black pepper, and fresh lemon wedge.